replicatedhq/replicated/README.md

 ```

 > **Notes:**
-> - If you do not export the environment variable above then, you must inform your User API token via the flag `--token e8d7ce8e3d3278a8b1255237e6310069`
+> - If you do not export the environment variable above then, you must pass your User API token via the flag `--token <Your new User API Token>`
-> - You can also, set via environment variable your app slug or ID (i.e. `export REPLICATED_APP=2FOfwth3fHauBqCvsZ1OaBAr7MU`).
+> - You can also, set via environment variable your app slug or ID (i.e. `export REPLICATED_APP=<Your APP SLUG OR ID>`).
 So that, the above
 command would be simply `replicated channel ls`.

 ### CI Example